-2.2 Creating an Inital Configuration
+2.3 Creating an Inital Configuration

-MonitorWare Agent actually consists of five products in one.
-In order to get MonitorWare Agent Running be sure to go through the $\underline{\text{Tutorial}}$ section once you have read this section.
+MonitorWare Agent actually contains the features of five products in it.
+In order to get MonitorWare Agent running be sure to go through the Tutorial section, once you have read this section.
 MonitorWare Agent can work as: